Package 'markovDP'

 ...

-further arguments are passed on to policy_evaluation().
+further arguments are passed on to reward().

 proportion